 The Etango Uranium Project is located in the Erongo Region of Namibia, 30 kilometres south-east of Swakopmund.
-It possesses a World class uranium mineral resource endowment of 207 Mlbs of contained U3O8.
+It possesses a World class uranium Mineral Resource endowment of 207 Mlbs of contained U3O8 (100ppm U308 cut-off).

 Etango has benefited from extensive exploration and feasibility activity over the past 15 years.
 This includes detailed feasibility work on a large-scale development of Etango that culminated in the 2012 Definitive Feasibility Study (DFS 2012) and 2015 DFS Optimisation Study (OS 2015).
 As part of these processes, we have obtained environmental permitting for the proposed Etango mine (2012) and all associated external infrastructure (2014).

-In August 2020, we completed a Scoping Study on development of Etango at an 8Mtpa throughput rate (Etango-8).
-The Etango-8 Scoping Study was heavily informed by the detailed study work undertaken across all relevant disciplines as part of the DFS 2012 and the OS 2015, and operation of the Heap Leach Demonstration Plant.
+In August 2020, we completed a Scoping Study on development of Etango at an 8Mtpa throughput rate.
+The Etango (8Mtpa) Scoping Study was heavily informed by the detailed study work undertaken across all relevant disciplines as part of the Etango (20Mtpa) DFS 2012 and the OS 2015, and operation of the Heap Leach Demonstration Plant.
 The Scoping Study demonstrated that this accelerated, streamlined project is strongly amenable to development – both technically and economically.

-In August 2021, we completed a Pre-Feasibility Study (PFS) on Etango-8.
-The PFS has confirmed the strong technical and economic viability of conventional open pit mining and heap leach processing of the world-class Etango deposit at 8Mtpa throughput.
-The level of planning rigour for Etango-8 has been bolstered through the PFS process via the inclusion of dual pit ramps in the northern and central pits, detailed plant design and higher accuracy estimation.
+In August 2021, we completed a Pre-Feasibility Study (PFS) on Etango at 8Mtpa.
+The PFS confirmed the strong technical and economic viability of conventional open pit mining and heap leach processing of the world-class Etango deposit at 8Mtpa throughput.
+The level of planning rigour for Etango was bolstered through the PFS process via the inclusion of dual pit ramps in the northern and central pits, detailed plant design and higher accuracy estimation.

-To learn more about the key physical and financial outcomes of the Etango-8 Pre-Feasibility Study, click here.
+To learn more about the key physical and financial outcomes of the Etango (8Mtpa) Definitive Feasibility Study, click here.

 Highly robust technical parameters AND STRONG PROJECTED ECONOMICS